iclc/iclc.github.io/_cfp/special/index.md

 contribute towards related costs, but may be able to help with equipment/instruments.

 ## Algorave performances

 No academic conference is complete without an [algorave](http://algorave.com/), a chance to dance to algorithms with friends new and old.

 We will have at least one club night, at the excellent [Wharf Chambers](http://www.wharfchambers.org/) co-op.
+More details to follow.